goatwu1993/Blog/content/posts/note-elk/elk-p1-what-is-elk.md

 ---
-title: What is Kafka
+title: What is ELK
-slug: kafka-p1
+slug: elk-p1
-summary: What is Apache Kafka
+summary: What is ELK
-# basic configs
 date: 2020-01-30
 draft: false
-tags: [hadoop, kafka, bigdata]
+tags: [elk]
-# other configs
 diagram: true
-toc: true
 ---

 ## What is ELK